victorcaquilpan/PPGNet-Cat/README.md

 ![Representation of embeddings using UMAP](images/pred_samples.gif)

 <p align="justify"> <b>Demo2</b>: A second demonstration (<b>demo2.ipynb</b>) is provided for executing the evaluation model on a collection of 20 images to produce embeddings for each image.
 By employing Cosine similarity, distances between each embedding are obtained.
-Subsequently, by manually establishing a threshold (e.g., set at 0.15), it becomes possible to ascertain whether two images depict the same or different cats.
+Subsequently, by manually establishing a threshold (e.g. set at 0.15), it becomes possible to ascertain whether two images depict the same or different cats.

 ![Evaluating similarities between images](images/check_similarities.gif)